aniketfuryrocks/cs-self-taught-guide/README.md

 # cs-self-taught-guide
 This github repo is a guide to become a self taught software enginner.
 I have listed all the essential topics that one needs to know, with their respected resources.
 All resources are free in public domain.
 Feel free to submit a pull request and help the community further.

+This repo is still in early development, more topics will be added with time.

 1. ### Data Structures And Algorithms

 The best place you can refer to is no other than [GeeksForGeeks](https://www.geeksforgeeks.org).

+**Analysis of Algorithms(Asymptotic Analysis)**

+You need to know how to analyse time and space complexity.
+It is not required to get into its math just yet.
+But you should have a jist of it, especially
+Big O Notation.
+One should deeply understand this concept before approaching for an interview.
+You can read further on this topic [here](https://www.geeksforgeeks.org/analysis-of-algorithms-set-1-asymptotic-analysis/).
+I advise you to first do basic dsa and then read about Asymptotic Analysis.

 **Data Structures**